yusinto/ld-scheduler/README.md

     ![ld-scheduler-dashboard-config](https://cloud.githubusercontent.com/assets/1593077/23578470/d558a13e-012b-11e7-88ff-0fefb2b20892.png)

-3. Run npm start and watch magic happens!
+4. Run npm start (you should set this up in package.json to run "node your-index.js") and watch magic happens!

 ## Example
 Check [example](https://github.com/yusinto/ld-scheduler/tree/master/example) for a fully working example.
 Remember you'll need to enter your own launch darkly api key and your own slack url (if you use slack).